Copyright for electronic theses

 Observing the copyright of others and taking all reasonable steps to ensure that you have dealt with 3rd party copyright in your work.

 It is important to remember that the print copy of a thesis has historically been viewed as an examination script and it is normally accepted that 3rd party copyright material can be included in the print copy without seeking permissions.
 However the electronic copy is deemed to be effectively published and therefore is not exempt in the same way.
 So because the electronic version will be made available online you need to be aware of your responsibilities with regard to seeking 3rd party copyright permissions.
-In both the Thesis declaration form 2017 (Word, 35 KB) (Word, 32 KB) which you sign and the deposit licence for the repository you acknowledge that you have observed 3rd party copyright.
 Even though the print copy is traditionally deemed exempt we would still recommend that you follow good academic practice and seek permissions.
 There is information below on procedures to follow if you are not successful in obtaining permission to use certain material.

 3rd party material